xorinzor/Topdesk-Export/README.md

 - Add excel,csv, or json files containing parseable data, both a complete list, as well as per-ticket.

 ## Changelog
+23-12-2019 15:40 - Change caching to use serialization instead of json, to keep object types.

 23-12-2019 14:00 - Implemented handling of HTTP 206, unlimited tickets can now be parsed instead of a max of 10.000

 19-12-2019 15:15 - Improved PDF generation, translated some text